How to Pitch your Designs to Clients

-And the next thing you know your entire month’s work has been scrapped to trash.
+And the next thing you know your entire month’s work has been scrapped to trash to pitch your designs.

 It doesn’t matter how many hours, days, weeks or months you worked on the project.

 If the client doesn’t like it, then it’s not worth a second of the effort.

-In the graphics and web design industry, selling your idea is quite the paradox.
+In the graphics and web design industry, selling your idea is quite a paradox.

 A competent Graphic designer equipped with the skills, knowledge and every necessary bit of expertise can easily lose a battle against client stubbornness.